umdenes100/enes100-micropython/README.md

 ## Usage
 `from enes100 import enes100`

-To use the library, you have to direct the compiler to include it in your code.
+To use the package, you have to direct the compiler to include it in your code.
 Add it manually by typing the above at the very top of your file.

 ### enes100.begin()
 `enes100.begin(team_name: str, team_type: str, aruco_id: int, room_num: int)`

-Initializes the ENES100 library and establishes communication with the Vision System.
+Establishes communication with the Vision System and allows for the use of all other enes100 commands
 - team_name: Name of the team that will show up in the Vision System
 - team_type: Type of mission your team is running.
 	- Valid Mission Types: `'CRASH_SITE'`, `'DATA'`, `'MATERIAL'`, `'FIRE'`, `'WATER'`, `'SEED'`